FrontalCortex, Inc. is a non-profit corporation dedicated to neurology education.

 This answer is incorrect.

-This presentation is typical of a paresis of the right lateral rectus.
-The left oblique rectus is not a real muscle.
+This presentation is typical of a paresis of the left superior oblique.
+Paresis of the right inferior oblique muscle does not present in this way.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3